 Local Events and Festivals in Bolivar, Missouri

-Ellaina's senior session on the Bolivar Square was shot at golden hour in the evening and this version of our Bolivar, MO downtown is one of my favorites.
+Golden hour in the evening in Bolivar, MO downtown is one of my favorites.
 Late afternoon light on the courthouse, the shops still open, a few people cutting through the square on their way somewhere.
-Bolivar, Missouri has that kind of energy year-round, and the events calendar is a big part of why.
+Bolivar, Missouri, has that kind of energy year-round, and the events calendar is a big part of why.

 Where Is Bolivar, Missouri?